-How to Write a Letter of Interest (+ Examples and Free Template Download)
+How to Write a Letter of Interest (Samples)

-A letter of interest (or sometimes referred to as an interest letter, prospecting letter, or inquiry letter) is a formal letter written by a job seeker to a company or business that doesn’t have a job posting or job advertisement listed.
-Meaning, the letter of interest is to tell the employer that the job seeker is hoping to secure a future position within the company when one either opens or could be opened for the job seeker.
+Learn how to write a letter of interest.
+A letter of interest (interest letter, prospecting letter, or inquiry letter) is a formal letter written by job seekers.
+The purpose of the letter is to inquire about a job opportunity when there isn't one advertised.
+Meaning, the letter of interest tells the employer that the job seeker is hoping to secure a future position within the company.
+Usually, when one opens.
+Or sometimes, the employer opens an opportunity for the job seeker.

 How to Write a Letter of Interest

 Before writing a letter of interest, it's useful to research the company you're writing a letter for.
 Learn what the company is trying to achieve.
 Gather this information and keep it aside for the writing process.

 Where to research the company

 Use professional social media tools like Twitter and LinkedIn to start the research.
 Or tools like FinViz if the company is public.
 Earning calls can be useful in learning about the companies objectives.
 Having a deep understanding of the company and its goals can help write an effective letter of interest.

 Search Google using smart searches.
 Or visit the company website, Facebook page, and LinkedIn page.

 Start the process of discovering whether there are mutual connections to the company.
 Use professional networking tools like LinkedIn to search whether a friend is employed at the company.
 Mutual connections can provide great opportunities to share the letter with the right person.

 And if there aren't any mutual professional connections available.
 Use LinkedIn to ask your network whether anyone has connections to the company that isn't listed through the social media tool.